 Values are the standards of a culture, in our case within the Armenian culture, for perceiving what’s right or wrong, what’s good or bad, what’s fair or unjust in the society.
 Values are strongly linked to one’s beliefs.
 Hence, beliefs are those particular specific convictions that one holds to be true.

-“People in a specific society may have different beliefs about a particular issue, but they may share common collective values.
-Values have a role in shaping society through clarifying and suggesting what’s right and wrong, just and unjust, moral and immoral, hence, at the same time affecting people’s mentality and thinking.”
-(Mackie, Moneti, Shakya, & Denny, 2015)
+People in a specific society may have different beliefs about a particular issue, but they may share common collective values.
+Values have a role in shaping society through clarifying and suggesting what’s right and wrong, just and unjust, moral and immoral, hence, at the same time affecting people’s mentality and thinking.
+(Mackie, Moneti, Shakya, & Denny, 2015, p. ?)

 In the process of understanding what Armenians believe, how they think, and why they believe, think, behave the ways that they do within the context of the red apple Armenian tradition, we should first examine the inner belief systems and values thoroughly that the Armenian culture and society hold.

 Social norms are what people in a specific group believe to be reasonable in the group, something that’s believed to be and considered normal, appropriate, and right (Mackie, Moneti, Shakya, & Denny, 2015).
 Each nation has its own social norms, which, in a sense, are culturally formed and are accepted, approved and followed by the society.
 What we as Armenians forget to do though is again challenging and questioning the existing norms, values, beliefs, and the basis on which they have been formed.